Esquire Financial (ESQ) and The Competition Critical Survey

 |2.18

 As a group, “Commercial banks, not elsewhere classified” companies have a potential upside of 37.37%.
-Given Esquire Financial’s competitors higher probable upside, analysts clearly believe Esquire Financial has less favorable growth aspects than its competitors.
+Given Esquire Financial’s rivals higher possible upside, analysts clearly believe Esquire Financial has less favorable growth aspects than its rivals.

-This table compares Esquire Financial and its competitors’ net margins, return on equity and return on assets.

-This table compares Esquire Financial and its competitors top-line revenue, earnings per share and valuation.
+This table compares Esquire Financial and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue